Docker and Podman Setup Guide

 • abstracts-data - Application data directory

-• chromadb-data - ChromaDB vector embeddings
+• abstracts-chromadb-data - ChromaDB vector embeddings

-• postgres-data - PostgreSQL database
+• abstracts-postgres-data - PostgreSQL database

 Backup